-Your shower demands a beautiful, functional, and above all, permanent, soap dish.
+Your shower demands a beautiful, functional, and permanent soap dish.
 If you have ever tried to make do with a soap dish on the floor of the shower that fills with water or a suction cup dish that keeps falling off, you may be dreaming of a dependable soap dish adhered to the wall.

-There are reasons for adhering a soap dish made of ceramic or other materials to tile using a two-part epoxy.
-This type of epoxy combines an epoxy resin and a hardener in equal amounts.
-But a two-part epoxy can be hard to work with.
+A 2-part epoxy can be difficult to work with.
 It has a short working time, strong odor, and it is difficult to undo if you make a mistake.
-However, a two-part epoxy has multiple advantages:
+However, a 2-part epoxy has multiple advantages:

 - It is water-resistant.